 Coastal Environments Inc. (CEI) was selected as the contractor to develop and maintain the program database, collect nutria tails, and distribute incentive payment checks to participants for tail harvests.
 The contract with CEI, which began with the 2002-2003 season, was extended to include the 2003-2004 through 2006-2007, with the option to renew for 3 years there after.
-CEI just finished their first renewal season (2007-2008), and the second is underway.
-Tail collection sites were originally established at Rockefeller Refuge, Abbeville, Berwick (Morgan City), Houma, Luling and Chalmette.
-This season (2007-2008), the Chalmette collection site was moved to Slidell.
-Collections were made once a week at each site, except for Rockefeller Refuge,
+CEI's first renewal season was (2007-2008), and they just completed the second (2008-2009).
+Tail collection sites were originally established at Rockefeller Refuge, Abbeville, Berwick (Morgan City), Houma, Luling and Slidell.

-Abbeville and Slidell, where collections were made by appointment only, due to low numbers of participants in those areas.
+Collections were made once a week at each site, except for Rockefeller Refuge, Abbeville and Slidell, where collections were made by appointment only, due to low numbers of participants in those areas.

-Louisiana's open trapping season began on November 20, 2007, and nutria tail collections began a week later.
+Louisiana's open trapping season began on November 20, 2008, and nutria tail collections began a week later.
 Collections were made utilizing a 16 foot by 8 foot trailer containing a freezer, sorting table and desk.
 A participant reported to a collection site, presented his nutria control program registration card and presented his tails to a CEI representative.

 One CEI representative conducted an exact count of the nutria tails, which was then verified with the participant to ensure they were in agreement.
 At that time, the counted tails were placed into a plastic garbage bag labeled with the participant's CNCP registration number and the number of tails contained in that bag.
 Another CEI representative filled out a voucher for the number of tails delivered, checking to make sure the mailing address of the participant was correct.
 The participant was asked to provide the following information: 1) the method of taking the nutria, 2) the method in which the nutria carcass was used or abandoned, and 3) the month or months in which the nutria were harvested.
-When complete, the voucher was signed by the participant who would also indicate on a detailed map of their lease the location or locations where the nutria were harvested.
-The CEI representative recorded township and range of harvest, number of nutria harvested, and the transaction number on the map.
+When complete, the voucher was signed by the participant who would also indicate on a detailed map of their lease the location or locations where the nutria harvested, and the transaction number on the map.
 One copy of the voucher was given to the participant, while one copy was retained by the CEI representative.

 The information on the voucher was entered into a laptop computer and transferred electronically to the CEI main offices via an FTP site for analysis and quality control.

 The data transfer occurred at the end of each collection day.
 Collected tails were transported to the BFI waste storage facility in Sorrento, Louisiana, at the end of each collection day or multiple times a day if necessary.
 The CEI representative checked in at a guard station where the vehicle containing the tails was weighed.
 The vehicle was also weighed when exiting the disposal site in order to calculate the exact amount of waste deposited at the facility.
 The tails were deposited into a biohazard waste pit under supervision of a BFI employee.
 The number of bags disposed, as well as weight deposited, was recorded on a receipt given to the CEI representative.
 Copies of the receipts for all disposals made were supplied to LDWF.